Welcome to Dead House: Plot

-Two weeks later, Petey goes missing and they can't seem to find him.
+Two weeks later, Petey goes missing and they cannot seem to find him.
 That night, Josh comes into Amanda's room and theorizes that Petey went into the cemetery, just like last time.
 When they head out to check, they bump into Ray, who warns them about being out so late.
 In the cemetery, they find gravestones with their new friends names on them, including Ray's.
 Ray confirms that it is his, and he is actually one of the living dead.

 Once a year, they must have the blood from a freshly killed person to sustain their "living dead" existence for another year.
 They killed Petey because dogs always sense the living dead.
 Ray attacks Amanda but Josh saves her at the last moment, when he shines his light on Ray's face.
 This results in Ray disintegrating and becoming a pile of bones.
 Amanda and Josh run home but when they arrive, they are attacked by the dead children who explain that there is no dead great-uncle and that the letter sent to their parents was a trick to bring the Benson family to Dark Falls.
 Suddenly Mr. Dawes, the real estate agent, appears at the door and the dead children vanish.

 He tells them that he has already found their parents and that he will take the kids to join their parents.
 Although Amanda and Josh think he's saving them at first, a gravestone reveals Mr. Dawes is also dead.
 He explains to the children that Dark Falls used to be a normal town years ago, but a yellow gas escaped from a nearby factory and spread throughout the town, transforming the citizens into the undead.
 Amanda and Josh manage to escape Mr. Dawes after Josh hits him on the head with his flashlight.
 It turns out the dead children are mutated ghouls that crumble under light, and they knock down a tree to kill all of the living dead.
 They rescue their parents and go home to quickly pack up.

 As the Benson family is leaving Dead House, they see a new family on the driveway.
 Amanda notices that these people are being guided by someone that looks like Mr. Dawes.
 She brushes this off and tells one of the kids that she used to live in their house, and the Benson family drives away.